What does Putin want in Ukraine? The conflict explained - KTVZ

 Russia has been tightening its military grip around Ukraine since last year, amassing tens of thousands of troops, equipment and artillery on the country’s doorstep.
 The aggression has sparked warnings from US intelligence officials that a Russian invasion could be imminent.

-In recent weeks, whirlwind diplomatic efforts to diffuse tensions failed to reach a conclusion.
+In recent weeks, whirlwind diplomatic efforts to defuse tensions failed to reach a conclusion.

 Moscow has repeatedly denied it is planning an assault, insisting instead that NATO support for Ukraine constitutes a growing threat on Russia’s western flank.
 An escalation in shelling in eastern Ukraine and a vehicle blast in separatist-held Donbas has heightened fears that Moscow could be stoking the violence to justify an invasion.